Denton DWI Process

 The information on this website is intended to help alleviate the concern that you have for yourself or a loved one going through this unfortunate event.
 However, it is only intended to provide general information.
 It is the unique details surrounding your situation that can make the difference in deciding your case’s outcome.
 An experienced Dallas DWI defense attorney can help guide you through this process.

 To learn more about your defense options after a DUI in Dallas, Fort Worth, Decatur, Terrell, Weatherford, Sherman, Rockwall, Burleson, Waxahachie, Carrolton, Irving, Denton, or the surrounding communities, call (940) 222-8004 or send an online message.
-Your consultation is free and will provide you with information on the charges you face, the Texas DWI process, and highlight your most favorable legal strategies.
+Your consultation is free and will provide you with information on the charges you face, and the Texas DWI process, and highlight your most favorable legal strategies.
 With nearly a decade of experience, you can rest assured that your trust and future are in good hands.

 Texas DWI FAQ